I. Martin Isaacs: Biography

+and completed his PhD in 1964.
+His thesis was advised by Richard Brauer, and was titled Finite $p$-solvable linear groups.
+After a few years at the University of Chicago as an instructor and visiting assistant professor, Isaacs moved to the University of Wisconsin–Madison in 1969.
+He was hired as an associate professor, and promoted to full professor in 1971.
+According to the Mathematics Genealogy Project, he supervised 29 doctoral students over his career.

+In 2011, Isaacs retired and became a professor emeritus.
+In retirement, he lived in Berkeley, California and was an occasional participant on MathOverflow.
+Near the end of his life, he endowed a prize awarded for "Excellence in Mathematical Writing," first awarded in 2025.

 Research

 Isaacs is most famous for formulating the Isaacs–Navarro conjecture along with Gabriel Navarro, a widely cited generalization of the McKay conjecture.

 Books

 Isaacs is famous as the author of Character Theory of Finite Groups (first published in 1976), one of the most well-known graduate student-level introductory books in character theory and representation theory of finite groups.

 Isaacs is also the author of the book Algebra: A Graduate Course (first published in 1994; republished in 2009), which received highly positive reviews.
 Additionally, he is the author of Finite Group Theory (published in 2008).

 Honors

-Isaacs is a professor emeritus at the University of Wisconsin–Madison.
-He retired in 2011.

 In 2009, a conference was held at the Universitat de Valencia in Spain to honor his contributions.
+Following the conference, a festschrift was published by the American Mathematical Society.

-Isaacs is also a Fellow of the American Mathematical Society.
+Isaacs was also a Fellow of the American Mathematical Society.

 Isaacs was a Pólya lecturer for the Mathematical Association of America.
 He received the Benjamin Smith Reynolds award for teaching engineering students at the University of Wisconsin and a UW Madison campus teaching award.
 He was also the recipient of a Sloan Foundation research award.